vl4ds/Documentation/getting-started/first-smartapp.rst

 Fill out the form as follows:

+Name
-*Name*: A name for your SmartApp.
+    A name for your SmartApp.
 Call it something like "My First SmartApp"

+Namespace
-*Namespace*: This field uniquely identifies your SmartApp in the event that someone else has written a SmartApp with the exact same name.
+    This field uniquely identifies your SmartApp in the event that someone else has written a SmartApp with the exact same name.
 This should be your GitHub username (or if you don't have a GitHub account, some other unique identifier).

+Author
-*Author*: This is you.
+    This is you.
 Populate this field with your handle.

+Description
-*Description*: This describes the intent and functionality of your SmartApp.
+    This describes the intent and functionality of your SmartApp.
 This appears in the SmartApp marketplace, so the better the description, the less confusing it is to users.

+Category
-*Category*: SmartApps are categorized based on functionality.
+    SmartApps are categorized based on functionality.
 This is used by the mobile applications.
 When publishing SmartApps for your own use (which is what we will be doing), all SmartApps will appear in "My Apps" category.
 Just to be complete, go ahead and select "My Apps".

 Leave the rest of the fields as they are, and click the "Create" button at the bottom.
 This will create the SmartApp and populate it with some skeleton code.
 In the next section we will dive into using the editor to begin writing your first SmartApp.